 Japanese Writing System

 In the Japanese writing system, we use three types of alphabets: Hiragana, Katakana, and Kanji.
 We combine them when we write vocabulary/sentences.
 Regarding children's books, some are written all Hiragana.
 Also, some books have Furigana which is are pronunciations of Kanji.
-Reading those books are very helpful for improving your Japanese writing and reading skills.
+Reading those books is very helpful for improving your Japanese writing and reading skills.
 The books for adults have Furigana attached to uncommon Kanji.
-Also, originally the vertical writing was main but these days you see the mostly horizontal writing.
+Also, originally the vertical writing was main, but these days you see mostly horizontal writing.
 However, Japanese novels are still in vertical writing.

 Hiragana, Katakana, Kanji ?
 What's the difference?

-If describe them very simply,
+If I describe them very simply,

 Hiragana: In Hiragana, every letter has one sound.
 You can express all of the Japanese languages in Hiragana.
 Hiragana is the first step for learning Japanese writing.